dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 It is the user's responsibility to deploy these in the same Kubernetes cluster as the karavi-powerflex-metrics service.
 These components must be deployed according to the specifications defined below.

 **Note**: The OpenTelemetry Collector is deployed and configured as part of the Karavi PowerFlex Metrics deployment.
+The OpenTelemetry Collector is configured to require all communication happen using TLS.
+The deployment options listed below will require a signed certificate file and a signed certificate private key file.

 ### Prometheus